Browse suburbsGuidesHow we rankGet started →

 Most parents searching this question are not really asking a developmental question.
 They are asking: am I doing this too early?
 Will it harm my child?
 Have I left it too late to get a spot?
 This guide answers all three, stage by stage.

-Is There a Right Age to Start Childcare?
+What Is the Best Age to Start Childcare?

 What the research actually shows is more nuanced than the "earlier is harmful" narrative that circulates in parent forums.
 High-quality early childhood education from a well-staffed, appropriately rated centre supports language development, social skills, and school readiness, regardless of whether it starts at 6 months or 18 months.
-The quality of the care matters far more than the start age.

 The practical reality for Victorian families is this: